PedroCerruti/PedroCerruti/README.md

 ---

-*"Bringing academic rigor and psychological insights to data science, one dataset at a time."*
+*"Bringing academic rigor, psychological and social science insights to data science, one dataset at a time."*